universal-ctags/ctags/docs/internal.rst

 promise API
 ......................................................................

-(Currently the tagging via promise API is disabled by default.
+(--extras=-s for disabling the tagging via promise API.)
- Use `--extras=+s` optoin for enabling it.)

 Background and Idea
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,